sahyagiri/DistinctKeywords/README.md

 ## Methodology

 After creating word2vec, the words are mapped to a hilbert space and the results are stored in a key-value pair (every word has a hilbert hash).
 Now for a new document, the words and phrases are cleaned, hashed using the dictionary.
 One word from each different prefix is then selected using wordnet ranking from NLTK (rare words are prioritized).
 The implementation of grouping and look up is made fast using Trie and SortedDict

-## Installation dependancies
+## Installation Instructions
-NLTK and spacy with en_core_web_sm to be loaded before usage.
+1. conda create -n  keyphrases python=3.8 --no-default-packages
+2. conda activate keyphrases

-pip install distinct-keywords
+3. pip install distinct-keywords
+4. python -m spacy download en_core_web_sm
+5. conda install --channel=conda-forge nb_conda_kernels jupyter
+6. jupyter notebook

+## Model Files for processing (English)

 Download the following files and keep it in the current working directory.